CakePL/SUS_Clustering/README.md

 1. `optimization/` - directory documents the hiperparameter optimization process, it is just a part of the method description - you do __not__ need it to run main program.
 It's for you to see exactly, how hiperparameters were optimized
 2. `optimization/data/` - directory contains dataset of 7618 images of characters used for hiperparameter optimization.
 3. `optimization/data/@0CLUSTERING.csv` - file contains manual clustering of whole dataset used for examining different clusterings (it took about 12h to cluster the dataset by hand)
-4. `optimization/Clustering.ipynb` - jupyter notebook containing __all__ commands invoked during hiperparameter optimization process
+4. `optimization/Clustering.ipynb` - jupyter notebook containing __all__ commands invoked during hiperparameter optimization process and results
 5. `optimization/clustering.db` - database handling multithread processing
 6. `optimization/plots/` - directory contains visualization of optimization process
 7. `install.sh` - script creates virtual environment and installs libraries